UV-10 Vibratory Tumblers - Industrial vs Standard

 A yellow stripe indicates the bowl was designed for light duty work.
 Such as cleaning brass casings or jewelry parts using corn cob or walnut shell media.
 You should not use a yellow-striped bowl for rock tumbling.
 It is too thin and will wear out quickly.

 NOTE: If you are purchasing a used UV-10 tumbler, look at more than the bowl stripe color.
 Both bowls will fit either machine.
-Look at other components of the tumbler to identify which version it is.
+Look at other components of the tumbler to make sure you are getting the proper machine.

 Absolutely.
 The industrial and standard UV-10 vibratory tumblers have different uses.
 For that reason their motors are very different.